ACCESS-NRI/access-hive.org.au/README.md

 If you wish to add documentation to the ACCESS-Hive website see the [contribution guide](https://access-hive.org.au/about/contribute/) for instructions.

 # How to Contribute [Draft]
 - Create a branch from the `development` branch of ACCESS-HIVE repo, for instance, `dev/jasmeen/legacy release`.
+Use the following commands to fetch all the remote branches locally, switch to the `development` branch and then, pulling the latest changes from remote repository respectively:

+    `git fetch`
+    `git switch development`
+    `git pull`

-If using VSCode, make sure the `development` branch is currently selected at the bottom right branch tab.
+- If using VSCode, make sure the `development` branch is currently selected at the bottom right branch tab.

 ![Screenshot 2023-07-28 at 10 14 39 am](https://github.com/ACCESS-Hive/access-hive.github.io/assets/42607679/aa1c5281-2298-41d6-8ac1-adc478d72a58)